Jeunese/jeunese.github.io/docs/guidelines.md

 - Separate different points or thoughts into different sentences.
 - Use common contractions, such as "don't" instead of "do not".
 - Use short and simple, everyday words, such as "help" instead of "assistance".
-- Remove excess words that don't add meaning to the sentence, for example "Remove each ~~individual~~ item from the list.”
+- Remove excess words that don't add meaning to the sentence, for example:"Remove each ~~individual~~ item from the list.”
-- Replace wordy phrases with single words where possible, for example, "due to the fact that" can be replaced with "because".
+- Replace wordy phrases with single words where possible, for example: "due to the fact that" can be replaced with "because".
-- Use as few words as possible to portray meaning, for example, *"You'll be asked to change your password ~~at some point~~ before your next sign in."*
+- Use as few words as possible to portray meaning, for example: *"You'll be asked to change your password ~~at some point~~ before your next sign in."*

 ### Write purposeful content